Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 Evameva kho, bhikkhave, yaṁ kiñci viññāṇaṁ atītānāgatapaccuppannaṁ …pe… yaṁ dūre santike vā, taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, viññāṇe sāro?

-In the same way, bhikkhus, whatever consciousness there is, whether in the past, the future, and in the present... whether far or near, a bhikkhu sees it, reflects on it, and thoroughly examines it.
-Upon seeing it, reflecting on it, and thoroughly examining it, it appears to him as empty, hollow, and without essence.
-For what essence could there be in consciousness, bhikkhus?
+In the same way, bhikkhus, whatever |consciousness::quality of awareness — distinctive knowing that arises in dependence on the meeting of eye and form, ear and sound, nose and odor, tongue and taste, body and tangible object, mind and mind object [viññāṇa]| there is, whether in the past, the future, or in the present; whether internal or external; gross or subtle, deficient or refined, whether far or near, a bhikkhu sees it, reflects on it, and wisely examines it.
+Upon seeing it, reflecting on it, and wisely examining it, it appears to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in consciousness?

 Evaṁ passaṁ, bhikkhave, sutavā ariyasāvako rūpasmimpi nibbindati, vedanāyapi … saññāyapi … saṅkhāresupi … viññāṇasmimpi nibbindati.
 Nibbindaṁ virajjati; virāgā vimuccati.
 Vimuttasmiṁ vimuttamiti ñāṇaṁ hoti …pe… nāparaṁ itthattāyāti pajānāti”.

-Seeing thus, bhikkhus, the instructed noble disciple grows disenchanted with form, grows disenchanted with feelings, grows disenchanted with perceptions, grows disenchanted with intentional constructs, grows disenchanted with consciousness.
+Seeing thus, bhikkhus, the learned disciple of the Noble Ones grows |disenchanted with::disillusioned with [nibbindati]| form, grows disenchanted with feelings, grows disenchanted with perceptions, grows disenchanted with intentional constructs, grows disenchanted with consciousness.
 Disenchanted, he becomes dispassionate.
 Through dispassion, he is liberated.
-When liberated, there is insight that he is liberated.
-He understands: ‘Birth is ended, the spiritual life has been lived, what had to be done has been done, there is no more coming to any state of existence.’
+When liberated, there arises the knowledge: ‘Liberated.’
+He understands: ‘Birth is ended, the spiritual life has been lived, what had to be done has been done, there is no more coming to any state of existence.”

 Idamavoca bhagavā.
 Idaṁ vatvāna sugato athāparaṁ etadavoca satthā: